Shanghai (video game)

-Shanghai is a computerized version of mahjong solitaire published by Activision in 1986 for the Amiga, Atari ST, Atari 8-bit family, Commodore 64, DOS, Macintosh, Apple IIGS and Master System.
+Shanghai is a 1986 mahjong solitaire video game developed and published by Activision.
+It has been released for the Amiga, Atari ST, Atari 8-bit computers, Commodore 64, MS-DOS, classic Mac OS, Apple IIGS, and Master System.
 Shanghai was originally programmed by Brodie Lockard.
-It was released as an arcade game by Sunsoft in 1988.
+It was released as an arcade video game by Sunsoft in 1988, with Sunsoft releasing sequels under license from Activision.

 Gameplay

 The game uses a full set of 144 mahjong tiles, divided as follows: